 Estimates of the frequency of granulomatosis with polyangiitis vary greatly depending upon the specific population being studied.
 Because the disorder often goes unrecognized, researchers believe that it is under-diagnosed, making it difficult to determine the true frequency in the general population.
 Granulomatosis with polyangiitis affects Caucasians most often, but can affect people of any race or ethnic background anywhere in the world.

-A diagnosis of granulomatosis with polyangiitis is made based upon a thorough clinical evaluation including routine laboratory tests, a detailed patient history, identification of classic symptoms, and a variety of specialized tests.
+A diagnosis of granulomatosis with polyangiitis is made based upon a thorough clinical evaluation including routine laboratory tests, a detailed patient history, identification of relevant symptoms, and a variety of specialized tests.
 In many people, surgical removal (biopsy) and microscopic examination of small samples of tissue from an affected organ may reveal characteristic vasculitis or granulomas.
 Physicians may initially choose to obtain a biopsy sample form the upper respiratory tract.
 However, sometimes this does not yield enough tissue to a definitive diagnosis.
 A biopsy of lung tissue or kidney tissue may be done.
 A lung biopsy may yield the best results.

 X-ray and specialized imaging tests are also helpful in supporting a suspected diagnosis of granulomatosis with polyangiitis.
 X-rays of the lungs or sinuses may reveal characteristic findings associated with the disorder (e.g., thickening of the lining of the sinus), can help to rule out other conditions, and can help to reveal the extent of the disorder.

-The treatment of granulomatosis with polyangiitis is directed toward the specific symptoms that are apparent in each individual.
+The treatment of granulomatosis with polyangiitis is directed toward the specific symptoms that are apparent in each individual patient.
 Modern treatment has dramatically improved the life expectancy and reduced organ damage in patients with granulomatosis with polyangiitis.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians or primary care physicians; specialists who diagnose and treat lung disorders (pulmonologists); specialists who diagnose and treat disorders of the ear, nose and throat (otolaryngologists); specialists who diagnose and treat disorders of the immune system (immunologists): specialists who diagnose and treat disorders of the musculoskeletal system and autoimmune diseases (rheumatologists); specialists who diagnose and treat the kidneys (nephrologists); specialists who diagnose and treat skin disorders (dermatologists); specialists who diagnose and treat disorders of the central nervous system and the brain (neurologists), specialists who diagnose and treat heart disorders (cardiologists); and other healthcare professionals may need to systematically and comprehensively plan an affected child’s treatment.

 Specific therapeutic procedures and interventions may vary, depending upon numerous factors, such as the presence or absence of certain symptoms; specific organs affected, overall severity of the disorder; an individual’s age and general health; and/or other elements.
 Decisions concerning the use of particular drug regimens and/or other treatments should be made by physicians and other members of the health care team in careful consultation with the patient based upon the specifics of his or her case; a thorough discussion of the potential benefits and risks, including possible side effects and long-term effects; patient preference; and other appropriate factors.